stlong0521/missing-word/README.md

 * Zhe Wang

 ## Additional information
 Please refer to the presentation slides and project report in this repository.
+A brief theoretical explanation is also available on [Tianlong's blog](https://stlong0521.github.io/20160305%20-%20Missing%20Word.html).